-This is a great way to learn about yarn control in stranded knitting and to practice and even work a whole pattern without having to worry about reading a chart or keeping your place in a pattern more than you need to by just reading your knitting and counting stitches.
+It is a great way to learn about yarn control in stranded knitting and to practice and even work a whole pattern without having to worry about reading a chart or keeping your place in a pattern more than you need to by just reading your knitting and counting stitches.

 How to Work Two-Color Checkerboard Stitch

-You can work this sort of checkerboard design on more or fewer stitches and you like, but as shown it works on multiples of 8 plus 4 stitches.
+You can work this sort of checkerboard design on more or fewer stitches, and you like, but as shown it works on multiples of 8 plus 4 stitches.

-The design calls for two colors, here called color A (dark purple in the picture) and color B (light purple).
+The design calls for two colors here called color A (dark purple in the picture) and color B (light purple).